kendrickm/kendrickm.github.io/about.markdown

 I'm a big fan of film and theatre, especially local productions.
 I'm fortunate to live in a city that honors it's local arthouse theaters.
 I follow the [Slashfilmcast](https://www.slashfilm.com/category/features/slashfilmcast/) crew and community for most of my film news and discussions.

 ### Christ
-I'm involved with Door Of Hope's [NE Church plant.](https://www.doorofhopene.org/) I went with a TEAM group to France to commune with several churches and
+I'm involved with Door Of Hope's [NE Church plant](https://www.doorofhopene.org/) and community in Portland.
+I went with a TEAM group to France to commune with several churches and missonaries.
+I utilize the [Bible Project](https://bibleproject.com/) resources of videos and podcasts for discussions and building communities around biblical discussions.